Of Igloos and Ice-sculptures

 References and Asides

-[1] The books (being from the 90’s) referred to them as “Eskimos” but I’m aware that this is an offensive word and so I use “Inuit” as a place holder.
+[1] The books (being from the 90s) referred to them as “Eskimos,” but I’m aware that this is an offensive word, and so I use “Inuit” as a placeholder.
 No disrespect intended on my part.

 [2] Who doesn’t, right?
-What a cliche.
+What a cliché.